Deploy a .NET 10 Blazor WebAssembly App to Cloudflare Pages

 ./dotnet/dotnet --version

-./dotnet/dotnet publish -c Release -o output
+./dotnet/dotnet publish -c Release -o publish

 Create a GitHub repository